ashishaggarwal92/kafka-in-depth/src/main/learning/2_architecture/1-Kafka_Architecture_and_Features.md

 - Topics are split into partitions
 - all the messages within partition are ordered and immutable
 - each message within a partition has a unique id associated which is known as OFFSET
+- We can never decrease the number of partition.
+We can increase it.

 ![img.png](3_partitions.png)